 5316.
 Seminar in Social Gerontology (3).
 Theory and research on aging, covering demographic, sociocultural, economic, individual, and societal factors.
 Interdisciplinary aspects are stressed.

 5320.
 Social Psychology: Symbolic Interactionism (3).
-Central ideas of social psychology are analyzed and integrated in a contemporary model of symbolic interactionism, with focus on affect.
+Central ideas of social psychology are analyzed and integrated in a contemporary model of symbolic interactionism.

 5325.
 Seminar in Deviant Behavior (3).
 Critical review of current theory and research in deviance.

 5327.
 Seminar in Demography (3).
-Theory and skills of population analysis including use of census data in sociological and social science research.
+Theory and skills of population analysis including use of large data-sets in social science research.

 5331.
 Field Research (3).
 Individual research project off campus, covering entire term or longer.
 Research plans must be approved in advance by the student's major advisor.
 May be repeated for credit with permission.